turbot/guardrails-samples/calculated_policies/aws_s3_bucket_versioning/README.md

 # AWS S3 / Enable versioning on production buckets.

-Provides a Terraform configuration for creating a smart folder and applying a calculated policy on the AWS > S3 > Bucket > Versioning policy.
+Provides a Terraform configuration for creating a smart folder and applying a calculated policy on the `AWS > S3 > Bucket > Versioning policy`.
 The Calculated policy enables versioning when a tag is present on the bucket resource matching {Environment:=Prod} and disables versioning if it is not present or set to an alternate value.

 ## Template Input (GraphQL)
 The template input to a calculated policy is a GraphQL query.
 In this case the query selects all tags from the resource: